 In keeping with Disney’s family-friendly approach to programming, there won’t be any R-rated projects available on Disney Plus, either.
 Any movies or TV series that push the boundaries of Disney’s typical PG-13 audience will be diverted to Hulu, according to various reports.
 This includes titles like Marvel’s Deadpool.

-Updated on May 8, 2019: Added Avengers: Endgame’s Disney Plus premiere date.
+Updated on June 14, 2019: Added projects for Disney Plus subscribers.

 - Disney Plus: Everything coming to the streaming service so far

 - Disney confirms it will take a break from Star Wars movies after Episode IX